Communities in Schools of Atlanta

 A renowned physician, public health leader, and scholar, Dr. David Satcher is best known for serving as the 16th U.S. Surgeon General.
 Prior to that, he was director of the Centers for Disease Control and Prevention.
 He is the founding director of the Satcher Health Leadership Institute at Morehouse School of Medicine.

-Shepherd and husband Harold cofounded Atlanta’s Shepherd Center in 1975.
+Shepherd and her husband Harold cofounded Atlanta’s Shepherd Center in 1975.
 The facility has grown from a six-bed unit to a world-renowned hospital specializing in research, medical treatment, and rehabilitation for people with spinal cord and brain injuries and other neurological conditions.

 Louis W. Sullivan, MD

 With the exception of his four-year tenure as secretary of the U.S. Department of Health and Human Services, which ended in 1993, Sullivan was president of Morehouse School of Medicine for more than 20 years.
 He also founded the Sullivan Alliance (now part of the Association of American Medical Colleges), which aims to increase the numbers of ethnic and racial minorities in health care, and is chairman of the Georgia Global Health Alliance.

 A noted scholar, teacher, author, administrator, and race relations expert, Tatum was the ninth president of Spelman College.
 Tatum is a licensed clinical psychologist with an MA and PhD from the University of Michigan, as well as an MA in religious studies from Hartford Seminary, and is the author of the acclaimed 1997 book Why Are All the Black Kids Sitting Together in the Cafeteria?
 And Other Conversations about Race.